jucian0/createform/README.md

 it does not matter if the object is complex or has many properties or array, the result is the same.
 This process turns very easily to create forms from an object with several layers, the same layers and properties are replicated in the final object, this approach prevents you to type more code to convert an object from form to backend object type.
-The same process is realized with errors object and touched object.
+The same process is realized with errors object and touched objects.

 ## What to expect with useForm